acchao/PythonSecretSanta/README.txt

 - maker store
 - http://hackerthings.com/

-TODO:

-profiles/models.py - decide how to label this social_proof field in the forms

 Proposed recipient assignment algorithm:
     When a user's 'proof of involvement' is marked as verified, he/she becomes eligible to receive a gift.
     The next user marked as verified will be assigned as a gifter to the most recent previous user who: